 Wolsey Hall support for learning services will enable your child to achieve their full potential as a learner.
 They are available for a modest fee.

-Our Support for Learning Specialist has worked with a diverse range of students, many of whom needed support and specialist teaching due to: Dyslexia, ADHD, Mental Health Conditions and Autistic Spectrum Disorders.
+Our Support for Learning Specialist has worked with a diverse range of students, many of whom needed support and specialist teaching due to: Dyslexia, ADHD, Developmental Delays, Mental Health Conditions and Autistic Spectrum Disorders.

 Our Learning Support Manager has worked with many students who have, or suspect they may have, a difficulty with learning.